C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 - The pitching staff for the Marlins has a collective 9.5 K/9, the second-best in the league.

-- The Marlins have a 4.25 team ERA that ranks 17th across all league pitching staffs.
+- The Marlins have a 4.22 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.